Why do we use similarity to gauge statistical probability?

-Let’s say you’re going to a concert with your friend, Sarah.
-Sarah has also invited two of her friends, whom you’ve never met before.
-You know that one of them is a mathematician, while the other one is a musician.
+Let’s say you’re going to a concert with your friend Sarah.
+She also invited her two friends, John and Adam, whom you’ve never met before.
+You know that one is a mathematician, while the other is a musician.

-When you finally meet Sarah’s friends, John and Adam, you see that John wears glasses and is a bit shy, while Adam is more outgoing and dressed in a T-shirt and jeans.
-Without asking what they do for a living, you assume that John must be the mathematician and Adam must be the musician.
-You later find out that you were mistaken: Adam does math, and John plays music.
+When you finally meet Sarah’s friends, you notice that John wears glasses and is a bit shy, while Adam is more outgoing and dressed in a band T-shirt and ripped jeans.
+Without asking, you assume that John must be the mathematician and Adam must be the musician.
+You later discover that you were mistaken: Adam does math, and John plays music.

 Debias Your Organization